francesca-git/EU28-ForestMng-Climate/aggregation_plotting/readme.md

    	through the function aggregate.results.
 This .RData file is used as input in the function *create.csv.EU.EPnoex* from *EU_Rdata-to-csv.R*, which takes the values in the .RData files and further aggregate or group them into multiple .csv files.

-- A folder */csv*, containing the results of the more specific aggregation process.
+- A folder *csv/*, containing the results of the more specific aggregation process.

-- A folder */plots*.
+- A folder *plots/*.

+The folder *archived* contains files used for testing but not included in the final version of the manuscript.

 #### Abbreviations used in the files of this folder